 For example, you have 1 British Pound at 360 Naira.
 You would not want to sell a British Pound when it goes down to 270.
 You would rather sell at the same price of 360 or at a higher price.
 I believe you are here to know how much a British Pound to Naira exchange rate in the black market today.

-British Pound to Naira Parallel Foreign / Black Market Exchange Rate Today 22nd October 2019 time:10:03
+British Pound to Naira Parallel Foreign / Black Market Exchange Rate Today 10th December 2019 time:11:15

 |1 GBP||₦ NGN||1 US British Pound = 481 Nigerian Nairas|